Spectra456/MLT_Pytorch/README.md

 *Best Accuracy(top-1) FashionRGB:* 80.3%
 *Best Accuracy(top-1) Cifar10:* 80.6%

-*I tried several methods of MLT, but there always some disbalance between datasets.
+*I tried several methods of MLT, but there always some disbalance between datasets(because Cifar10 have 10x more images in train set).
 Here i used my own solution, where:*

     for i in range(len(train_loader_cifar):
 	    if (bool(random.getrandbits(1)) ==  True):